 We get a result of 13%.
 In the example:

-- We gave the date arguments to the DISC function as references to cells containing dates.
-Remember, based on the settings of your system, text representations of dates into Excel functions may vary.
+We gave the date arguments to the DISC function as references to cells containing dates.
+Remember, based on the settings of your system, text representations of dates in Excel functions may vary.

 Things to remember about the DISC Function